At Qantas, safety is our first priority.

-Australia has adopted a system of classification and labelling for dangerous goods (from 1 to 9), which helps people to quickly recognise their properties and dangers:
+Australia has adopted a system of classification and labelling for dangerous goods - from 1 to 9 - which can help quickly idenfity the properties and potential dangers:

 - Explosives - commercial explosives, fireworks, ammunition and flares

 - Gases - compressed and liquefied gases and aerosols

 - Flammable liquids - lighter fluid, matches, paint thinner, fire lighters and alcohol